soddygo/codex-acp-agent/README.md

     - `/model` — Show or set the current model (uses `Op::OverrideTurnContext`).
     - `/approvals` — Set approval mode (`untrusted | on-request | on-failure | never`).
     - `/status` — Rich status (workspace, account, model, token usage).
-  - Stubs or client-driven features (not fully implemented in the agent):
-    - `/init` — Creating AGENTS.md is a client/UX flow; we just inform the user.
-    - `/diff` — Git diff visualization is a TUI/client concern.
-    - `/mention` — Mentions are a client UX feature.

 - Available commands with custom prompts
   - On new session the agent first advertises built-in commands.